-As according to section 10 of Classification of Service of the Regulations Document:
+Section 10 of Classification of Service of the Regulations Document:

 Value added services will be classified into service groups, which are regulated in Ficora´s technical regulations, based on the content of the service.
 The classification of the services is based on the actual content of the service.
 Service groups are as follows:

 Services for the public good: